flussplan/docker-telemac/README.md

 # License and disclaimer

-This packaging is provided "as is" and without warranty of any kind by [flussplan e.U.](http://www.flussplan.at) under the GNU GPL Version 3 license, as is TELEMAC-MASCARET itself.
+This packaging is provided "as is" and without warranty of any kind by [flussplan e.U.](http://www.flussplan.at) under the GNU GPL Version 3 license.

 See the `LICENSE.txt` in the repository for details.